leahkemp/adipose_ont_methylation/docs/analysis_docs/01_assumptions.md

 ## Assumptions

-1. You have cloned the [project github repository](https://github.com/leahkemp/adipose_ont_methylation) and are running all code from this directory

-2. You have configured all user configurable parameters within each script appropriate for your setup

-3. You have the mentioned prerequisite software

-4. You have raw fast5 files for all runs for a given sample in a single directory named after the sample `fast5/sample_name/` within the project directory
+1. You have raw fast5 files for all runs for a given sample in a single directory named after the sample `fast5/sample_name/` within the project directory

 <details><summary markdown="span">Expected samples and raw fast5 files for Adipose_AS_ours (click to expand and click hyperlinks to see expected raw fast5 files)</summary>